microsoft/Mastering-the-Marketplace/docs/ama/index.md

 The deployment package for Azure Managed Applications is the definition of the application itself.
 Learn about its components and their role in this quick overview.

-### Working with a Azure Managed Application Deployment Package - Demo
+### Working with a Azure Managed Application Deployment Package

 <a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2196245">Video</a>